 The region of Burgundy is located southwest of Paris.
 It is easily accessible from Paris via high-speed TGV train, modern highways, and a network of rivers and canals.
 Burgundy is considered the wine capital of France, and with good reason: the wines of Burgundy set the standard for the world.
 Visit Burgundy with us.

-The Saone River, the Canal de Bourgogne, and numerous other waterways provide a leisurely means for a river boat vacation.
-From behind the wheel of a rented boat you can glide along tree-lined canals, floating along at the pace of a brisk walk.
+The Saone River, the Canal de Bourgogne, and numerous other waterways provide a leisurely means for a river boat vacation in France.
+From behind the wheel of a rented boat you can glide along tree-lined canals, floating along at the pace of a brisk walk (that is about as fast as the boats will go).
 Luxurious hotel-barges offer exquisite service, haute cuisine, and the best wines of the region.

 Cuisine includes the famous boeuf bourguignon, coq au vin, and garlicky escargot.
 And who could forget that Dijon, the capital of the region, is synonymous with mustard!
 Burgundy (or Bourgogne in French) is home to what have been called “the best wines in Christendom.”
 Famous vineyards include Chamberlain, Pommard, Meursault, Chablis, Pouilly-Fuisse, and a long list of other well-known names.